sortofsleepy/ofxARKit/README.md

 view controller and just initialize in ofApp.h/.mm

 ### Potential Hurdles in setup of ARKit
-The location of where you initialize the framework can possibly affect performance.
-I'm not sure why or how, but if you're not careful about where you initialize, ARKit might spit out the messsage along the lines of `... tracking performance is reduced due to resource constraints` or something to that effect; that being said, fps seems to be minimally affected if at all, though of course, as the message suggests, tracking ability might not be as good.

-The documentation is currently a bit lacking as to proper setup and even following the example bundled in the XCode 9 beta can still result in the above message.
-In all likelyhood, it's hardware related, newer hardware will probably run better.

-All that you really need to worry about for the most part is the `ofApp` class in `src/Apps`
+A strange occurance I've run into fairly often, and it's unclear as to why this happens; but it seems that, depending on where you initialize ARKit, that could potentially affect performance.
+ARKit will output console messages when there are issues, specifically in this case you may see as message along the lines of `...tracking performance reduced due to resource constraints...` In all likelihood it's simply hardware related as I don't have access to the latest iDevices but I have had situations where things have run well without ever seeing that message.
+All in all, just something to be on the lookout for.

 # Contributing
 Feel free to make PR's! (especially now that my time to work on this will be severely limited for the next few weeks :/)